 A dysfunctional family is one that is mired in conflict, chaos, a lack of structure, or indifference so that the child’s physical and emotional needs cannot be met.
 Factors that can impair a family’s functioning include poor parenting, distressed or abusive environments, substance abuse, mental illness, chronic physical illness, and poor communication.

-Examples Of Dysfunctional Families
+Examples of Dysfunctional Families

 The term “dysfunctional family” is often tossed around when healthy families have a few missteps.

-Some examples of dysfunctional families are:
+Some dysfunctional family examples are:

 - In a two-parent household, the dad has a drinking problem.
 When he comes home drunk, he physically abuses anyone and everyone who gets in his way.
 The next morning, he reminds the family that what happens in their house stays in their house, and they should never tell anyone what goes on there.